 Students who exceed two weeks of unexcused absences and four weeks of total absences are subject to class failure due to lack of attendance.
-Excused absences are those absences which occur due to a Pre-Approved School-Authorized (PASA) event.
+Excused absences are those absences in Traditional classes which occur due to a Pre-Approved School-Authorized (PASA) event.
 PASA events may include athletic events or other school activities (i.e., conferences, seminars, etc.) as determined and approved by the Academic Council.
 All other absences, regardless of the reason for the absence, are unexcused absences.
-Absences for reasons of illness are not excused.
+Absences for reasons of illness above the four weeks of total absences must be documented by a physician and approved by the Vice President for Academic Affairs.
 Any absences which go beyond the maximum number of excused absences will be counted as unexcused absences (whether they are due to PASA events or not).